yeti-switch/doc/en/yeti-client/installation.rst

 Installation
 ============

-Customer portal packed to debian package **yeti-cli** and available for Debian 9 and Debian 10 distribution.
+Customer portal packed to Debian package **yeti-cli** and available for Debian 9 and Debian 10 distribution.
 To install it run:

 .. code-block:: console